emmahsax/highline_wrapper/README.md

 2
 => {:value=>"two", :index=>1}

+> HighlineWrapper.new.ask_multiple_choice('What is your favorite number of these?', ['one', 'two', 'three'], {default: 'three', required: true, include_newline: true})
+What is your favorite number of these?
+1. one
+2. two
+3. three

+--- This question is required ---

+What is your favorite number of these?
+1. one
+2. two
+3. three

+--- This question is required ---

+What is your favorite number of these?
+1. one
+2. two
+3. three
+2

+=> {:value=>"two"}

 > HighlineWrapper.new.ask_multiple_choice('What is your favorite number of these?', ['one', 'two', 'three'], {with_index: true, default: 'one'})
 What is your favorite number of these?
 1. one
 2. two
 3. three

 => {:value=>"one", :index=>0}

 > HighlineWrapper.new.ask_multiple_choice('What is your favorite number of these?', ['one', 'two', 'three'], {default: 'three', required: true})